milonmaze/privacy-terms-observatory/www.instructure.com/policies/marketing-privacy.md

 Spanish
 Portuguese

+Learn about Instructure's Marketing Privacy Policy.
+Explore how we protect your privacy and data while enhancing your online experience.

 Last Updated: September 10, 2022

 Instructure, Inc. (“Instructure,” “we,” “our,” or “us”) has prepared this Privacy Policy to describe our practices regarding the information collected from visitors to our website, https://www.instructure.com, community.canvaslms.com and any other sites that link to this Privacy Policy (collectively, “Site”).